 Executive Board Members

-Dianne Hammon – Vice President
+Dianne Hammon – President

 I joined LACC in October 2014 after being contacted by another member.
 I have seen firsthand how my father had battled through cancer for 8 years during which I was a caretaker through many of the rough times.
 I also have other family members with cancer and I have a daughter who is a doctor training as a surgeon in her residency as an Otolaryngologist specializing in head and neck cancers.
 I hope through my experiences I can maybe make a difference in helping others with their fight against cancer.